AseelMustafa/House-Tester-methods/README.md

          */

 I started the program by creating java package.The package in java program is used to group related classes.
 Our classes in this project were (House) Class and (TestHouses) Class.
-From the classes, we created two java files:House.java and TestHouse.java.I will start with the House Class processes: First, create a House class, then declare the variables using the private modifier-"The private access modifier is accessible only within the class"- and use int and double data type. (int-"stores whole numbers", a house number, number of bedrooms, number of baths).(Double
+From the classes, we created two java files:House.java and TestHouse.java.I will start with the House Class processes: First, create a House class, then declare the variables using the private modifier-"The private access modifier is accessible only within the class"- and use int and double data type. (int-"stores whole numbers", a house number, number of bedrooms, number of baths).(Double-"Stores fractional numbers.
+Sufficient for storing 15 decimal digits",the price of the house).
+The next step is the Constructor-"A constructor in Java is a special method that is used to initialize objects."-I called the consurctour method when I created an object of a class.In the problem statment they also asked to create get method

 I will start with House class/the file House.java.